XOlegator/fresh/docs/source/index.rst

 ..
-Fresh documentation master file, created by sphinx-quickstart on Sat Jun 30 12:18:26 2018.
+Frendly shop's documentation master file, created by sphinx-quickstart on Sat Jun 30 12:18:26 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Welcome to Fresh's documentation!
 =================================